ElecAS

 Standards and methodology

 The ElecAS cable size calculator reads tabulated values directly from the current Australian/New Zealand standards — no rules of thumb and no interpolation beyond the published data.
-AS/NZS 3008.1.1:2025 is the dominant reference: current-carrying capacity comes from Tables 3 to 21 selected by the chosen installation method, conductor and insulation; voltage drop uses the impedance values published in Tables 30 to 39 (R and X per kilometre at the conductor operating temperature); derating factors come from Tables 22 to 29; and short-circuit k-values for the adiabatic check come from Table 52.
+AS/NZS 3008.1.1:2025 is the dominant reference: current-carrying capacity comes from the Section 3 tables (Tables 3.9 to 3.20 for the supported constructions) selected by the chosen installation method, conductor and insulation; voltage drop uses the impedance values published in Tables 4.1 to 4.10 (R and X per kilometre at the conductor operating temperature); derating factors come from Tables 3.33 to 3.48; and short-circuit k-values for the adiabatic check come from Table 5.1.

 AS/NZS 3000:2018 (the Wiring Rules) drives the compliance checks.
 Clause 2.5.3.1 sets protection coordination Ib ≤ In ≤ Iz.
 Clause 3.4.1 and Table 3.3 fix minimum conductor sizes.
 Clause 3.4.3 governs parallel runs.
-Clause 3.6.2 sets the voltage drop limit (5%, or 7% where the consumer’s point of supply is at an on-site substation).
-Appendix B4.5 gives the simplified earth-fault loop impedance method the tool uses for Zs.
-Clause 5.7.2 sets disconnection times (0.4 s for socket outlets and portable equipment, 5 s for distribution and fixed equipment).
+Clause 3.6.2 sets the 5% voltage drop limit from the point of supply (a 7% allocation is a common design convention where supply is from an on-site substation).
+Appendix B4 frames the earth-fault loop impedance requirement — the tool computes the full R + jX loop rather than the resistance-only shortcut.
+Clause 5.7.2 sets disconnection times (0.4 s for socket-outlet final subcircuits up to 63 A, hand-held Class I and portable equipment; 5 s for other circuits).
 Table 5.1 fixes the minimum earthing conductor and Table 8.1 publishes the corresponding maximum Zs values.
 AS 60038 sets the nominal voltage envelope (230 V +10% / −6%) that the 5% drop limit feeds into.

 The six compliance checks